 The COCA respects the religious mission of faith-based schools.
-A COM having a religious affiliation or purpose must have a policy of non-discrimination and anti-sexual harassment with regard to students, administrative personnel, faculty, and staff but need not apply all selection criteria listed in Element 1.5a if each omission is directly related to that affiliation or purpose, and so long as the policies are made known to applicants and the public and do not contravene any other COCA standard.
+A COM having a religious affiliation or purpose may must have a policy of non-discrimination and anti-sexual harassment with regard to students, administrative personnel, faculty, and staff but need not apply all selection criteria and/or policies that are listed in Element 1.5a if each omission is directly related to that affiliation or purpose, and so long as any such criteria and/or the policies are made known to applicants and the public and do not contravene any other COCA standard.
 This must apply to all proposed COM actions.